Icinga/icinga2/doc/5-object-types.md

 ## <a id="objecttype-zone"></a> Zone

 Zone objects are used to specify which Icinga 2 instances are located in a zone.
-All zone endpoints elect one active master instance among them (required for High-Availability setups).

 Example: